mahmoud-hmra-dev/clindr/call/app/api/README.md

 ![restAPI](restAPI.png)

-## Create a Meeting
+## Create a Visit

-To initiate a meeting, send an HTTP request to MiroTalk’s server with your API key.
+To initiate a doctor–patient visit, send an HTTP request to the Clindoctor Call server with your API key.
 Replace the default secret key in `.env` with your own.

 ```bash
 API_KEY_SECRET=mirotalkp2p_default_secret